tesaorlovic/planning-docs-app/README.md

 1. Create a feature branch
 2. Make your changes
 3. Test thoroughly
+4. Format code with Prettier
-4. Submit a pull request
+5. Submit a pull request

 ## License

 [Your License Here]

-## Support

-For issues and questions, please open an issue on GitHub.

 ## Acknowledgments

-- GOV.UK Design System for design inspiration
+- GOV.UK Design System for design inspiration and color scheme
 - React PDF for PDF rendering capabilities
-- Tailwind CSS for styling framework
+- Tailwind CSS for the utility-first styling framework
+- Lucide Icons for the comprehensive icon set